Nikki Crowley, PhD

 Dr. Crowley is an Assistant Professor in the Departments of Biology and Biomedical Engineering at Pennsylvania State University.
 She works at the intersection of ex vivo electrophysiology, systems neuroscience and behavioral health.
 Broadly, The Crowley Lab studies the cellular basis of alcohol addiction and it’s comorbidity with neuropsychiatric disorders—between sexes and across the lifespan.
 The lab's research agenda is motivated by a desire to understand how unique neurological insults may underlie alcohol addiction, and how age- and sex- specific treatments may be developed.

-Before coming to Penn State, Dr. Crowley received her Bachelors in Psychology and Statistics, her Masters in Psychology, and was an Intramural Research Training Award Fellow at the National Institute of Alcoholism and Alcohol Abuse.
-She then went on to receive her Ph.D. from the University of North Carolina-Chapel Hill, in Neurobiology.
+Dr. Crowley is a Washington, DC native and forever East-coaster.
+Before coming to Penn State, Dr. Crowley received her Bachelors in Psychology and Statistics, her Masters in Psychology, and was an Intramural Research Training Award (IRTA) Fellow at the National Institute of Alcoholism and Alcohol Abuse.
+She then went on to receive her Ph.D. from the University of North Carolina-Chapel Hill School of Medicine in Neurobiology.
 She completed a post-doctoral fellowship with Dr. Bernhard Luscher in the Biology Department at PSU before joining the Department of Biobehavioral Health as an Assistant Research Professor.
 As of 2020, Dr. Crowley's lab is in the Department of Biology at Penn State.